jlaurellax/data_science_portfolio.github.io/_posts/2023-03-12-data-prep-feat-selection-los.md

 # Data Overview and Preparation <a name="data-overview"></a>

+These data preparation steps are included in the Jupyter Notebook for this project [here](https://github.com/jlaurellax/project_notebooks/blob/master/Data%20Preparation%20%26%20Feature%20Selection%20with%20Healthcare%20Data.ipynb).

 The initial dataframe presents with 32,000 rows and 221 columns (features).
 Through a series of data preparation steps, I arrived at 48 remaining feature columns.
 Performing One Hot Encoding on the categorical variables increased the number of features to 60.
 I then scaled all features to a normalized scale, given that most already consisted of 1/0 values.

-These steps are included in the Jupyter Notebook for the project [here](https://github.com/jlaurellax/project_notebooks/blob/master/Data%20Preparation%20%26%20Feature%20Selection%20with%20Healthcare%20Data.ipynb).
+For selecting